-With regard to mechanical exhaust systems or bathroom exhaust fans, the SOPs requires an inspector to "report as Deficient:
+With regard to mechanical exhaust systems or bathroom exhaust fans, the SOPs requires an inspector to report as Deficient:

-- 1. inoperative units; - 2. deficiencies in performance or mounting; - 3. missing or damaged components; - 4. ducts that do not terminate outside the building"
+- 1. the lack of mechanical ventilation in a bathroom if no operable window is present; - 2. inoperative units; - 3. deficiencies in performance or mounting; - 4. missing or damaged components; - ducts that do not terminate outside the building; and - 6. a gas heater that is not vented to the exterior of the building unless the unit is listed as an unvented type.

-Based on item 3 above, a missing exhaust fan, if required, would constitute a "missing component."
+Based on item 4 above, a missing exhaust fan, if required, would constitute a "missing component."